-LLMs like GPT-4 boast trillions of parameters and handle complex, open-ended tasks, but they come with heavy computational costs and slower performance.
-On the other hand, SLMs, with models like DistilBERT or Mistral 7B, are gaining traction for their speed, efficiency, and lower costs.
-So, how do you decide which model suits your needs best?
+So, how do you determine which model best suits your needs?
 Let’s explore the key differences between SLMs vs LLMs and find out which AI model is the right fit for your business.

 Improve Business Outcomes with Cutting-Edge AI Solutions